 There should be a rule in place where publications should not harass and vilify royal spouses-to-be.
-Don’t magazines and newspapers know that they can be sued if something is misinformation that is a great way to get sued.
-Same applies with photos that are taken illegally and without the subject’s consent.
+Don’t magazines and newspapers know that they can be sued if something is misinformation?
+That is a great way to get sued.
+The same applies with photos that are taken illegally and without the subject’s consent.
 Take the case where Prince William launched legal action against a French publication for publishing pictures of his wife topless as an example.

 William saw a massive invasion of privacy and did something about it to protect his wife.
-The paps were in the wrong as they only wanted money because took illegal photos of the future Queen/Princess Consort in a compromising position.
-If photographers weren’t using long lens, the pictures would never have existed.
+The paps were in the wrong as they only wanted money.
+They took illegal photos of the future Queen/Princess Consort in a compromising position.
+If photographers weren’t using a long lens, the pictures would never have existed.
 Also, they were taken during a PRIVATE vacation.